Alice Lee (chess player)

-Alice Teresa Lee (born October 13, 2009) is an American chess player with the titles of International Master (IM) and Woman Grandmaster (WGM).
+Alice Teresa Lee (born October 13, 2009) is an American chess player who holds the International Master (IM) title and has one Grandmaster (GM) norm.
 She is the youngest American female, and the third youngest female worldwide, to achieve the IM title.
-Her tournament accomplishments include being a two-time Women’s American Cup champion, a two-time U.S. Girls’ Junior champion, a three-time World Youth champion, and a two-time Women’s Olympiad medalist.
+Her tournament accomplishments include being a three-time Women’s American Cup champion, a three-time World Youth champion, a two-time Women’s Olympiad medalist, and the 2026 Women’s Speed Chess champion.

 Early career

 Alice Lee started playing chess at age 6 in her school’s chess club, where her older brother was already a member.

 By age 8, she had already earned the title of US Chess Expert, and by age 10, she had become a US Chess National Master (NM).
-At age 9, she won the under-18 section of the 2019 National Girls Championships.
+She also had early success competing well above her age group: at age 9, she won the under-18 section of the 2019 National Girls Championships, and at age 11, she won the under-18 girls section of the 2021 North American Youth Championships.

 U.S. Women's Championships

 Lee began competing in the U.S. Women's Championship in 2022 at age 12.
 She finished in clear third place in both 2023 and 2024.